 This story at the end of Judges (20: 25 and 44) is a tale that lets you know the Bible is real.
 It does not show-off victories but shortcomings.
 It’s eighteen “connection” is the 18,000 warriors that fell on both sides; the totals for the war were lopsided and more than just 18,000.
 It would seem God had had enough, and the message to the nation was that neither side was right.
 This “purging” seems to have brought about a revival and soul-searching in Israel.
 This story is important in the life of King Saul and his acceptance in Israel.

-There are three “eighteens” that appear to be time markers for beginning of kings starting their reigns: Abijah in 1 Kings15.1 and 2 Chronicles 13:1; Jehoiachin in 2 Kings 24.8 and 2 Chronicles 36: 9; 3.1; Joram in 2 Kings 3: 1.
+There are three “eighteens” that appear to be time markers for the beginning of kings starting their reigns: Abijah in 1 Kings15.1 and 2 Chronicles 13:1; Jehoiachin in 2 Kings 24.8 and 2 Chronicles 36: 9; 3.1; Joram in 2 Kings 3: 1.
 Honestly, it took me several “does this have any meaning” sessions before I got this.
 With Abijah and Joram it was not about them but the “other” king they interacted with.
 Abijah defeated Jeroboam, the man who broke up the twelve tribes into two kingdoms and started serious sins in “his” ten tribes.
 Joram got Jehoshaphat to go with him to fight Moab; it was a lesson for Jehoshaphat and Elisha.
 Jehoiachin started ruling at eighteen and he was born when his father was eighteen years old.
 The best I can give you in each of these stories is that a “fullness” in God’s timetable had occurred and a lesson was taught or something ended.

 The other “eighteens” are just a number position of a person in a list and that King Rehoboam had that many wives, which may lend to a “plumpness or fullness” or that the man was a glutton.

 God put and uses numbers to help teach truths!
 Sorry, I just cannot associate them as “lucky, blessed, or cursed.”
 Worship Jesus, not numbers!
 Again, I will say the number eighteen is complex in its uses and associations; freedom from bondage, bondage, or a “fullness” occurring.
 There many other “eighteens” that people have found in the Bible.
-I think most of the will fit into one of these associations.
+I think most of them will fit into one of these associations.